 Drug and Alcohol Services

 Lancaster County Drug and Alcohol Commission directly offers, through its staff of eight employees and its County Commissioners appointed Executive Director, administration, prevention, consultation and case management services.
-Through its contracted network of providers, the Program offers the following drug and alcohol services: inpatient rehabilitation, intensive outpatient, outpatient, Detox, methadone, and halfway house treatment.
+Through its contracted network of providers, the Program offers the following drug and alcohol services: inpatient rehabilitation, intensive outpatient, outpatient, Detox, medication assisted therapy (MAT), and halfway house treatment.